 Attorney Withdrawal from the Case and Client Termination of the Attorney

 The agreement provides for either the client to terminate the attorney, or the attorney to withdraw from the case.
-The attorney can only withdraw from the case for good cause.
+Before litigation starts either party can terminate the engagement for any reason.
+After litigation starts, the attorney can only withdraw from the case for good cause.
 The client can terminate the attorney at any time, for any reason, or no reason.

 However, it is important to note, that even afterwards, the attorney has a first claim on any amounts collected from the matter.
 This amount is computed by the attorney rate listed in the agreement, by the hours that the attorney has worked on the matter.
 This amount is protected by a lien against recovery.
 This lien should be satisfied first by the payer of any claim, and such amounts will not be paid to the client.